 Based on columns in data, run function on subsets of data and return the results in a list, carrying names of the subsets.
 Say a column is `model` and you want to create a plot, run a regression or anything on the data for each model.
 In that case lapplydt(data,by="model",fun=function(x)lm(lAUC~lDose,data=x)).
-The l in lapplydt is beause a list is returned (like lapply), the dt is because the input is a data.table.
+The l in lapplydt is because a list is returned (like lapply), the dt is because the input is a data.table (anything that can be converted to such is OK).

-the name of the current dataset can be reached with the `.nm` variable. like
+the name of the current dataset can be reached with the `.nm` variable, if such argument is defined in `fun`.
+Se examples.

 pk <- readRDS(file=system.file("examples/data/xgxr2.rds",package="NMdata"))